Grey Nuns: History

 In 1755 the sisters cared for those stricken during a smallpox epidemic.
 As the sisters were not cloistered, they could go out to visit the sick.
 Those assisted included the First Nations people in Oka, who were among the benefactors who later helped rebuild the hospital after a fire in 1765.

-After 1840, the order rapidly expanded, and over the next 100 years became a major provider of health care and other social services throughout Quebec, Western and Northern Canada, and the northern United States.
+After 1840 the order rapidly expanded, and over the next 100 years became a major provider of health care and other social services throughout Quebec, Western and Northern Canada, and the northern United States.
 In 1855, the Grey Nuns were called to Toledo, Ohio, to care for many suffering from cholera.
 St. Vincent's later became part of Catholic Health Partners.

-St. Joseph Hospital was founded in 1906 in Nashua, by the parish of St. Louis de Gonzague primarily to serve Nashua's French Canadian community.
-The Sisters of Charity of Montreal began to staff it in 1907.
+St. Joseph Hospital was founded in 1906 in Nashua, New Hampshire, by the parish of St. Louis de Gonzague primarily to serve Nashua's French Canadian community.
+The Grey Nuns began to staff it in 1907.
 The hospital was dedicated on 1 May 1908, the Feast of St. Joseph the Worker.
-The sister also started a nursing school.
-In 1938, the parish transferred ownership to the "Grey Nuns".
+The sisters also started a nursing school.
+In 1938, the parish transferred ownership to the sisters.

-In 1983 the Sisters of Charity of Montreal established Covenant Health Systems, a non-profit Catholic regional health care system, to direct, support and conduct their health care, elder care and social service systems throughout New England.
-In 1996, sponsorship of St. Joseph Hospital in Nashua was transferred from the Grey Nuns to Covenant Health Systems.
+In 1983 the Grey Nuns established Covenant Health Systems, a non-profit Catholic regional health care system, to direct, support and conduct their health care, elder care and social service systems throughout New England.
+In 1996, sponsorship of St. Joseph Hospital in Nashua was transferred from the sisters to Covenant Health Systems.

 Participation in the residential school system

-The Sisters worked as nurses and teachers in a number of Indian Residential Schools, as the preferred missionary partners of the Missionary Oblates of Mary Immaculate, who were not allowed to teach girls.
+The Grey Nuns worked as nurses and teachers in a number of Indian residential schools, as the preferred missionary partners of the Missionary Oblates of Mary Immaculate, who were not allowed to teach girls.
 The Oblates paid parents to allow their children to attend boarding schools.
 At the schools, they participated in the effort to remove children from their traditional Indigenous ways of life, in order to "civilize" them.